kubernetes-sigs/kubespray/README.md

 There are several loadbalancing solutions.
 The ones i found suitable for kubernetes are [Vulcand]('http://vulcand.io/') and [Haproxy]('http://www.haproxy.org/')

-My cluster is working with haproxy and kubernetes services are configured with the loadbalancing type 'nodePort'.
+My cluster is working with haproxy and kubernetes services are configured with the loadbalancing type '**nodePort**'.
 eg: each node opens the same tcp port and forwards the traffic to the target pod wherever it is located.

 Then Haproxy can be configured to request kubernetes's api in order to loadbalance on the proper tcp port on the nodes.